aduros/flambe/README.md

 If Flambe detected Adobe AIR and the Android SDK, an APK will be installed to your device if you have it plugged in.

 What now, you ask?
-Documentation is slim, but the demos should be instructive.
-Once the dust settles, I'll write some proper docs and a series of tutorials.
+Compile the [demos](https://github.com/aduros/flambe-demos) and peruse [API docs](https://aduros.com/flambe/api).
+Once the dust settles, I'll write a couple of tutorials.

 Are things not working?
 I'd be happy to help, [send me a message](https://github.com/aduros) or chat to me in #Haxe on irc.freenode.net.